 - Make sure there is adequate time and a quiet place to talk following an upsetting broadcast

 - Watch the news with children

-- Ask your child what he has heard and what questions he may have
+- Ask your child what they have heard and what questions they may have

 When discussing TV violence with your children:

 Make sure you are age-appropriate.
 For example, children under 8 may have trouble differentiating between fantasy and reality.
 Help them understand the difference when discussing what they have seen.